tomasfn87/llm-dev/openai/README.md

 ## Description

-- How to prompt [`Google Gemini`](https://gemini.google.com) to generate out-of-the-box functional code using a [`Google AI Studio API key`](https://aistudio.google.com/api-keys);
+- How to prompt [`ChatGPT`](https://chat.openai.com) to generate out-of-the-box functional code using a [`Open Router API key`](https://openrouter.ai/settings/keys);
-- The folder `isValidEmailPhoneOrSocialMediaUrl` is an usage of the main **Python code**, a simple template to generate a **JavaScript function**, save it to a file and check if it works with some kind of test or validation script.
+- The folder `isValidEmailPhoneOrSocialMediaUrl` used as example beliw is just a way of testing the main **Python code**, a simple template to generate a **JavaScript function**, save it to a file and check if it works with some kind of test or validation script.

 ---